"Remember, I am with you always to the end of the age" (Mt 28:20)

 The second food is the Word of God.
 Scripture is a powerful source of spiritual nourishment.
 As Jesus said, "Man shall not live by bread alone, but by every word that comes from the mouth of God" (Mt 4:4).
 Reading, meditating on, and applying the Word deepens our relationship with God and gives us strength and wisdom.
 People go on retreat to ruminate on the Word.
 The word ruminate comes from the Latin verb ruminari, which means "to chew the cud."
 This originally referred to the way ruminant animals, like cows, chew, swallow, and then regurgitate their food to chew it again, a process known as “rumination.”
 Over time, ruminate came to be used metaphorically in English to mean "to think deeply" or "to ponder" over something, much like mentally "chewing over" an idea repeatedly.
 This reflects the contemplative, thorough nature of "chewing on" the Word of God to relish it more fully.

-In each Eucharistic celebration, we receive both the Eucharist and the Word of God, but there is still one food that is needed, i.e., the person who acts on the Word.
+But one food is still needed, i.e., the person who acts on the Word.
 We hear in the Gospel (Mt 7:21-27), "And everyone who listens to these words of mine but does not act on them will be like a fool who built his house on sand.
 The rain fell, the floods came, and the winds blew and buffeted the house.
 And it collapsed and was completely ruined.”

 People often receive Holy Communion with lukewarm hearts and fail to act on the Word.
 All too often we approach the Eucharist out of mere habit, which is akin to an impoverished and sacrilegious communion.
 We say “Amen” with our lips, but not with our heart and soul.